inbarp1/PEERfectMAHlariaMAHps/README.md

 | To be Implemented: |
  --------------------
 Click on countries to display a window with specific stats <br>
-Gradient pattern development based on data criteria
+Gradient pattern development based on data criteria <br>
  ---------
 | DevLog: |
  ---------